Machete (character): Character biography

-Spy Kids
+Spy Kids series

 In Spy Kids, Machete is first seen in a flashback, at his brother Gregorio's wedding.
 When Gregorio and his wife Ingrid get captured by Fegan Floop, Carmen and Juni, Gregorio's children, visit their "Uncle Machete", hoping he will help them to save their parents.
 Machete refuses to go after Gregorio, as they are estranged, but allows his niece and nephew to stay with him, and shows them a one-passenger jet that could get them to Floop's castle.
 Carmen and Juni take the jet, some of his gadgets, and a map of the castle at night.
 Machete appears again near the end of the film, when he decides to help the Cortezes against an army of robotic children.
 When asked why he came back, Machete claimed it is the same reason he left.
 Gregorio no longer remembers the reason and neither does Machete.
 Machete then cries in his brother's arms.
 At the end of the film, he is seen with the Cortez family.

-Spy Kids 2: The Island of Lost Dreams

 In Spy Kids 2: The Island of Lost Dreams, Machete has built Carmen and Juni a high-tech treehouse after they have become secret agents.
 Machete then shows some of his latest gadgets - spy watches and the Machete elastic wonder.
 At the end of the film, Carmen claims she cannot sing, so Machete shows Carmen a microphone that autotunes her voice and Juni a guitar that plays itself.
 When they are done, Machete informs Carmen and Juni that he did not put any batteries in them and that Carmen was actually singing and Juni was actually playing guitar.

-Spy Kids 3-D: Game Over

 Machete appears near the end of Spy Kids 3-D: Game Over, when he helps battle the Toymaker's video-game robots.
 After the battle, Machete becomes closer with the Cortezes.